aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datasorter/_index.md

 ### getSortAsNumber() {#getSortAsNumber--}

+<b>@deprecated.</b> Please use the 'sortAsNumber' property instead.
 Indicates whether sorting anything that looks like a number.

 ```javascript
 getSortAsNumber() : boolean;